 6. Cutting Marketing Budget Rather Than Demanding ROI

 When the customer base shrinks and the capital isn’t coming in, a job shop’s marketing budget (if there was even a budget to begin with) is often the first casualty.
-As counter-intuitive as this might seem, it happens every day simply because many shop owners are unsure whether or not their marketing is working.
-This decision all too often just accelerates the business’s failures.
+As counter-intuitive as this might seem, it happens every day simply because many shop owners are unsure whether their marketing is working.
+This decision accelerates the business’s failures.
 A common mistake is relying solely on word of mouth, referrals and increased business from existing customers.

 Job shops that promote themselves effectively on the Thomas Network see a measurable return on investment (ROI), and a tangible impact on their business goals.
 We know this because they tell us so: